delemottelab/string-method-swarms-trajectories/README.md

 The string method is well-suited for distributed computing, where the independent MD simulations run in parallel with very little inter-process communication.
-The program implements a master-slave architecture for running multi-node simulations.
-One MPI rank, i.e. the master, won't run GROMACS; it will run the main python script and tell all the other MPI ranks what to do.
-The other MPI ranks, the slaves, will receive instructions on what GROMACS commands to execute from the master.
-When they are finished they'll notify the master and receive new jobs, if there are any.

-If the nodes of your HPC cluster are GPU nodes, this is also of great advantage.
-In this case you will set up one mpi rank per-GPU.
-In this way, you will have one simulation running per GPU in parallel each with one GPU, one mpi-rank and as many threads as you can distribute per mpi rank.

-To see details on the parallelization and performance enhancement of the string method please read in detail [PERFORMANCE.md](PERFORMANCE.md).
+The program makes use of the `-multidir` option to efficiently run in parallel many simulations.
+The amount of simulations it can run simultaneously depends on the number of mpiranks available.
+The only restriction is that the number of physical-cores should be divisible by the number of beads and the number of swarms per bead.

 You also have slurm script files in [start-up](examples/start-up/).

 ### Handling restarts